Medellin Itinerary: The Top Things to Do in Colombia’s Largest City

 Embrace the atmosphere at a football game

-Colombians love football.
-I’m pretty sure many of them would rather give a kidney than miss a Football world cup final!
-In the city, everyone wears the colors of their team, and if you’re wondering what authentic thing to do in Medellin, then attending a football game should be on your itinerary.
+In the city, everyone wears the colours of their team, and if you’re wondering what authentic thing to do in Medellin, then attending a football game should be on your itinerary.

-There are many games (2-3/week) at Medellin’s Stadium.
 Go to the Estadio and buy your ticket entrance to experience the amazing atmosphere.

 Antioquia Museum and Plaza Botero

-The Antioquia Museum houses art by Fernando Botero, the most famous artist of Colombia.
 He likes to paint and sculpt characters with exaggerated shapes.
 They seem to be ready to explode!

 He also donated many of the sculptures in Plaza Botero, which surrounds that museum.